goodvibs/bunnies/README.md

 - Identify and remove bottlenecks
 - Some more benchmarks
 - Some more integration tests
-- Is the public API good enough?
 - Support for PGN comments
 - Unit tests for draw detection
-- More docs

 Feedback and contributions welcome!